OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 # Set up an Office 365 developer subscription

 Set up an Office 365 developer subscription to build and test your solutions independent of your production environment.
 The subscription is an Office 365 Enterprise E3 Developer subscription with 25 user licenses.
-It lasts for 9 months and is free to use for development purposes (coding and testing solutions.)
+It lasts for nine months and is free to use for development purposes (coding and testing solutions).

 ## Join the Office 365 Developer Program

 1. Go to the [Join the Office 365 Developer Program](https://aka.ms/devprogram) and choose **Join now**.

 2. Sign in with your Microsoft account.

 3. On the Office 365 Developer Program Signup page, complete the following fields in the online form:

   - **First name**